 On 21st July, 2016 - after almost 20 years in the making - coder Gernot Fritsche released CENTER COURT 2 to the world for the first time on the English Amiga Board.....and, as they say, the rest is history! [the complete story can be read in an EAB thread HERE]

 Game supports 4-player joystick adapters for gameplay (i.e. doubles matches).

 ***CENTER COURT 2 (full release)*** was made freely available for download in July 2016 by coder Gernot Fritsche, and is available from these sources:

 - CENTER COURT 2 (HD version) [Source: coder Gernot Fritsche, via message posted on EAB]

 - CENTER COURT 2 (HD version) (dir: game/misc/CenterCourt2.zip) [Source: Aminet]

-- CENTER COURT 2 (unofficial ADF disk version) [Source: DamienD, via EAB FTP site]
+- CENTER COURT 2 (unofficial ADF disk version) (requires ram disk + at least 5MB fastram) [Source: DamienD, via EAB FTP site]

 - CENTER COURT 2 (unofficial CD32 beta version) (contains player selection bug) [Source: Cobe, via message posted on EAB]